abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-05-21-algorithms-in-ml.md

 ### Classification Models

-1. Logistic Regression - It is a classification technique which gives out probability of an event ocuuring based on a transformed linear equation.
+1. Logistic Regression - It is a classification technique which gives out probability of an event occuring based on a transformed linear equation.
 The probability is then used for taking the decision.

 2. Decision Tree - These are tree based approaches that gives out a set of rules to determine the output.
 There are multiple algorithms used for decision tree.